Centre for Architecture, Urbanism and Global Heritage

-The Architecture, Urbanism and Global Heritage (AUGH) Research Centre focuses on the investigation of human aspects of architecture, spatial practices, urban heritage, material culture and the built environment within the ever-changing urban and social structures of contemporary cities forcing new territories of interaction, innovation, creativity and analysis.
+The Centre for Architecture, Urbanism and Global Heritage focuses on the investigation of human aspects of architecture, spatial practices, urban heritage, material culture and the built environment.
+This is situated within the ever-changing urban and social structures of contemporary cities forcing new territories of interaction, innovation, creativity and analysis.
 Our research team approaches design as a comprehensive process that take account of the influence and impact of human actors, either as individuals, groups, or communities.
 Architecture and urban heritage are essential domains through which the intellectual debate, negotiation and dialogue between the wide spectrum of theoretical, social, cultural, political, practical and technological concerns and determinants would help us to inform a better future of more sustainable and humane cities and built environments.
 The Centre's research interest covers a wide temporal span and geographical territory beyond the United Kingdom.
 The latter includes South Asia, the Middle East and North Africa, Central, Eastern and Southern Europe, and North and Latin America.

-Our architectural and urban history and heritage related work is leading group of the University’s World Leading Research Theme, Heritage Science and Management.
-This research group has led several pioneering research projects over the past decade that recording several architectural history and heritage in Belfast, Nottingham, Wolverhampton, Cairo, Berlin, Mexico City, Rome, and Riyadh amongst many others.
+Our architectural and urban history and heritage related work is the leading group of the University’s Strategic Research Theme, Global Heritage: Science and Management and Development.
+Our scholars has led several pioneering research projects over the past decade that record architectural history and heritage in Belfast, Lisbon, Nottingham, Wolverhampton, Cairo, Berlin, Mexico City, Rome, Delhi and Riyadh amongst many others.

 The key areas of interest and expertise and PhD Supervision are:

 - architectural history and theory, design